hajiarbm/Project-4/README.md

 Results

-The main findings of the code can be found at the post available here
+The main findings of the code can be found at the post available https://nces.ed.gov/ccd/elsi/tableGenerator.aspx?savedTableID=649127

 Licensing, Authors, Acknowledgements